EchoEA: Echo Information between Entities and Relations for Entity Alignment: Experiments

 Considering the best results of all baselines, obviously, our model consistently outperforms all competing basic methods on all the evaluation metrics.
 The highest \emph{Hits@1} reaches 97.91\% in FR\_EN.
 The average \emph{Hits@1} is approximate 96\% on these three data sets, significantly showing that our framework outperforms the state-of-the-art methods.

 \paragraph{Effect of Each Component}

 Taking w/o PAN, w/o EN and w/o CAN into account, we can see that PAN, EN and CAN all improve the performance significantly.
 The order of importance of each component is PAN>CAN>EN.
-To our surprise, w/o EN, which is just a clever structure of basic GCN-GAT-Highway-Dropout, has already outperformed RAGA~\cite{RAGA}.
-Does it indicate that we could search a best architecture by auto machine learning with only GCN-GAT-Highway-Dropout involved?

-\paragraph{Limitation} On the one hand, our method depends on machine translation technology to translate entity names, attribute names and attribute value names to the same language.
-On the other hand, the false pairs generated by ABGS are permanently harmful during the training.
+In addition, it should be highlighted that \emph{w/o EN} has already outperformed RAGA~\cite{RAGA}.
+The result shows the efficience of each component of Echo model.